 “And she refused to touch it?”
 I asked.

 An hour later, Daphne woke me out of a deep sleep.

 “I don’t want to get in the middle of this.”

 “You already are.”

-“Okay then, I know this about more than just a dirty dish.
-It is about being valued and respected but you two are who you are.
-You are both stubborn, so instead of waging an epic battle of wills, why not just flip a coin over who moves the dish.”
+“Okay then, I know this is about more than just a dirty dish.
+It is about being respected but both of you are who you are.
+You are both stubborn, so instead of waging an epic battle of wills, why not just flip a coin to see who moves the dish.”

 “I have a better idea,” she said.